aimacode/aima-java/README.md

 Java implementation of algorithms from Norvig And Russell's "Artificial Intelligence - A Modern Approach 4th Edition."

 ---
-## NOTE: This is an in progress complete rewrite of the algorithms, leveraging JDK 8's new language features, from the AIMA3e branch (currently master branch)
+## NOTE: This is an in progress complete rewrite of the algorithms, leveraging JDK 8's new language features, from the AIMA3e branch (currently master branch).
+This will also become the new master branch once the 4th edition of "Artificial Intelligence - A Modern Approach" is published.

 ---
 ## Index of Implemented Algorithms